akshayakolay/Portfolio/API Documentation/readme.md

 * Target Audience: The API documentation is for the software developers.

 * Issues resolved:  To properly use the API, developers need to know the technical details of the API.
-It covers details like ways to access the API, describes request and response parameters.
+The documentation covers details like ways to access the API, describes request and response parameters.

 * Skills demonstrated: Open API Documentation, Markdown, yaml,